 - Take your medication, even if you’re feeling fine.

 - Talk to your doctor about your pregnancy plans before changing or stopping medication.

-Find out more about planning a pregnancy and looking after your general mental health and wellbeing while you’re trying.
+Find out more about looking after your general mental health and wellbeing while you’re trying for a baby.